tbela99/uploadManager/README.md

 How to use
 ---------------------

-see the Demo folder. you will needc a webserver with php installed to test the demo.
+see the Demo folder. you will need a webserver with php installed to test the demo.

 # uploadManager

 object providing methods to control field upload.

 ### uploadManager Property: filedrop